arunavkonwar/deep-learning-server-client/README.md

 ![alt text](https://www.inria.fr/var/inria/storage/images/medias/inria/images-corps/logo-inria-institutionnel-couleur/422541-6-eng-GB/logo-inria-institutionnel-couleur_large.png)

+This repository was created at INRIA, France as part of the efforts to make communication between the C++ code for the visual servoing using ViSP and the deep learning model in python easier.
+The code leverages the power of the pipe functionality in the Unix computers and enables codes written in different languages to communicate with each other.

 Files:
 - callPythonServer.cpp: Contains the functions with which I communicate in C ++ with the python code of the cnn.